Hamburger

 Limited liability company (Sociedade Limitada)

-Any amendment to the articles of organization depend on the approval of quotaholders representing at least 3/4 of the company's capital.
+Any amendment to the articles of association depend on the approval of quotaholders representing over 1/2 of the company's capital.

 Corporation (Sociedade Anônima)